 AI Companies Are Facing Increasing Risk of Litigation and Regulatory Oversight.

-Enrico Schaefer - July 14, 2023 - Artificial Intellience
+by Traverse Legal, reviewed by Enrico Schaefer - July 14, 2023 - Artificial Intelligence

 img

 Is your AI company protected against the primary legal risks and the legal risks unique to artificial intelligence?
-An attorney specializing in AI company representation can help you identify and reduce legal risks which could put you out of business.
+An attorney specializing in AI company representation can help you identify and reduce legal risks that could put you out of business.
 Some current lawsuits, class actions, and regulatory actions are discussed below.
 But the floodgates of liability are just beginning to open.

-Is Your AI Start-UP Headed for Company Killing Litigation?
+Is Your AI Start-up Headed for Company Killing Litigation?

 If you are an AI developer, service company, or app, I want you to be aware of something critical to your success or failure.
-Every new and emerging technology has an early period where anything goes.
+Every new and emerging technology has an early period in which anything goes.
 The regulatory agencies have not caught up to the technology.
 The lawyers have not started filing lawsuits yet.
 After all the initial hype wears off, we always see a drastic uptick in regulatory action and litigation filed by law firms against any new successful technology.
 We saw this in the blockchain.
 We saw this in software as a service.
 We will soon see this with artificial intelligence.

 Lawsuits and Regulatory Actions Against AI Companies Are Ramping Up.